 - Basis of the agreed fee

 4.1.
 In relation to the agreed fee, it is based on the following assumptions:

 4.1.1.
 The ambit of work will not be materially different to that summarised above;

 4.1.2.
 The matter will proceed without undue difficulty;

 4.1.3.
 No significant new issues will arise nor will the matter extend to any significant areas of work not currently contemplated;

 4.1.4.
-Meetings with the client will not exceed one hour on average; the matter will be capable of being carried out by designated legal representative and senior solicitor/director involvement will be required;
+Meetings with the client will not exceed one hour on average; the matter will be capable of being carried out by designated legal representative and senior solicitor/director involvement will not be required;

 4.1.5.
 The indicative agreed fee relates only to English Law advice to be given.